 At Reel Literature, our focus is reviewing books that have been adapted into movies.
 Reviews for book-to-movie adaptations are published simultaneously, so these will not be published until the reviewer has both read the book and watched the movie.
 Occasionally, we also review books outside our main scope to support diversity in literature and promote authors from marginalized groups (e.g. LGBTQ, women, people of color, disabled persons, non-Christian).
 Reel Literature is NOT currently accepting unsolicited book review requests.
 However, we offer Author Interviews and Guest Posts for writers who want to collaborate with Reel Literature.

 Book reviews include a link to the author’s website (if available), summary, publication information, and rating.
 Movie reviews include the synopsis, distribution information, and rating.
 We do not guarantee a positive review, but our reviews are always honest and fair.
-All reviews are published on this blog and automatically shared on Facebook, Twitter, Google+, and Bloglovin’.
-We also publish a portion of the book review on Goodreads with a direct link to the full review.
+All reviews are published on Reel Literature and are automatically shared on Facebook, Twitter, and Bloglovin’, and may also be shared on Pinterest.
+A portion of the book review is published on Goodreads with a direct link to the full review on this website.

 Unless stated, reviewed books and movies are borrowed from the library, purchased by the reviewer, or are from the reviewer’s personal collection.
 Books and movies provided to the reviewer will become part of the reviewer’s personal collection or included in a future raffle, unless specified by the provider.